JesseTNRoberts/SP25-CSC4220/gradproject.md

 The written methodology doesn't need to be presentable (yet).
 It's purpose is so that you can remember the decisions and reasoning which were made for answering each question.
 One way to accomplish this is through structured usage of a jupyter notebook that mixes code and text cells.
 The text cells explain the question and the methodology while the code conducts the experiment.

+As this process unfolds, you will likely find questions that are answerable and interesting which you didn't define beforehand.
+For instance, if it were found that a language model were able to successfully control a robot arm to complete a task, a natural next question would be how large does the model need to be?
+Strategically, choose whether to pursue these followup questions based on time and the overall impact on the project's goal.

 The methodology and implementation will be submitted with the project document as part of the final submission.

 If you have questions regarding appropriate statistical methods for testing certain hypotheses or training certain models, please ask!